 Parent of the specified class

-You can use the which function to display the fully qualified name (package and class name) of a method implemented by a loaded Java class.
-With the -all qualifier, the which function finds all classes with a method of the name specified.
+Use the which function to display the fully qualified name (package and class name) of a method implemented by a loaded Java class.
+To find all classes that define the specified method, use the which function with the -all qualifier.

-Suppose, for example, that you want to find the package and class name for the concat method, with the String class currently loaded.
-Use the command:
+For example, suppose you want to find the package and class name for the concat method.
+Type:

-The which function operates differently on Java classes than it does on MATLAB classes.
-MATLAB classes are always displayed by which, whether or not they are loaded.
-This is not true for Java classes.
+The which function operates differently on Java classes than it does on MATLAB classes. which always displays MATLAB classes, whether they are loaded. which only displays Java classes that are loaded.
 You can find out which Java classes are currently loaded by using the command [m,x,j]=inmem, described in Determining Which Classes Are Loaded.

 For a description of how Java classes are loaded, see Making Java Classes Available in MATLAB Workspace.

-MATLAB commands that operate on Java objects and arrays make use of the methods that are implemented within, or inherited by, these objects' classes.
-There are some MATLAB commands that you can alter somewhat in behavior by changing the Java methods that they rely on.
+MATLAB commands that operate on Java objects and arrays use the methods that are implemented within, or inherited by, these objects' classes.
+There are some MATLAB commands that you can alter in behavior by changing the Java methods that they use.

-When disp operates on a Java object, MATLAB formats the output using the toString method of the class to which the object belongs.
-If the class does not implement this method, then an inherited toString method is used.
-If no intermediate ancestor classes define this method, it uses the toString method defined by the java.lang.Object class.
-You can override inherited toString methods in classes that you create by implementing such a method within your class definition.
-In this way, you can change the way MATLAB displays information regarding the objects of the class.
+When calling disp on a Java object, MATLAB formats the output using the object's toString method.
+If the class does not implement this method, then MATLAB uses an inherited toString method.
+If no intermediate ancestor classes define this method, MATLAB uses the toString method defined by the java.lang.Object class.

 The MATLAB isequal function compares two or more arrays for equality in type, size, and contents.
-This function also can be used to test Java objects for equality.
+Also, you can use this function to test Java objects for equality.

 When you compare two Java objects using isequal, MATLAB performs the comparison using the Java method, equals.
 MATLAB first determines the class of the objects specified in the command, and then uses the equals method implemented by that class.
-If it is not implemented in this class, then an inherited equals method is used.
-This is the equals method defined by the java.lang.Object class if no intermediate ancestor classes define this method.
+If equals is not implemented in this class, then MATLAB uses an inherited equals method.
+If no intermediate ancestor classes define this method, MATLAB uses the equals method defined by the java.lang.Object class.

 If your MATLAB command invokes a nonexistent method on a Java object, MATLAB looks for a function with the same name.
 If MATLAB finds a function of that name, it attempts to invoke it.
 If MATLAB does not find a function with that name, it displays a message stating that it cannot find a method by that name for the class.